Virginia Tech Hokies women's soccer: 2000s

-The decade of the 2000s started in a very similar fashion with the team going 9–10–0.
+The decade of the 2000s started in a very similar fashion, with the team going 9–10–0.
 In 2000, the team did not participate in a conference as the university transitioned into joining the Big East Conference.
-2001 would be the team's first season in the Big East, and prove a difficult one.
+2001 was the team's first season in the Big East, and proved a difficult one.
 The Hokies finished 8–9–3 overall, but 1–8–1 in conference play.
-After the season, Sam Okpodu would leave as head coach to pursue an opportunity with the Nigerian National Team.
-Jerry Cheynet would switch from the men's team head coach to coach the women's team.
-In his only season as head coach, the team would finish 6–11–1 and 2–4 in conference play.
-Kelly Cagle would take over as the programs third head coach in program history in 2003.
-She would achieve a 9–9 record in her first season.
-2004 would prove to be a turning point year for the Hokies.
+After the season, Sam Okpodu left as head coach to pursue an opportunity with the Nigerian National Team.
+Jerry Cheynet switched from coaching the men's team to the women's team.
+In his only season as head coach, the team finished 6–11–1 and 2–4 in conference play.
+Kelly Cagle took over as the program's third head coach in program history in 2003.
+She achieved a 9–9 record in her first season.
+2004 proved to be a turning point year for the Hokies.
 First, the school joined the Atlantic Coast Conference.
-In their first year in the ACC, the team would achieve their first winning season in program history, finishing 11–9–0.
-Additionally, they would qualify for their first postseason, qualifying for both the ACC Tournament and the NCAA Tournament.
+In their first year in the ACC, the team achieved their first winning season in program history, finishing 11–9–0.
+Additionally, they qualified for their first postseason, qualifying for both the ACC Tournament and the NCAA Tournament.
 The 2004 postseason qualification was not followed up until 2008.
 The team posted losing records in 2005 and 2006.
 Despite a 8–7–3 record in 2007, the Hokies did not qualify for either tournament.
 In 2008, the Hokies were runners up in the ACC Tournament, their best finish in program history.
-They also began a run of qualifying for 8 straight NCAA tournaments in 2008.
+They also began a run of qualifying for eight straight NCAA tournaments in 2008.
 The decade closed with a program best for wins, with 16.
-The previous record was 2004, with 11.
+The previous record was in 2004, with 11.
 The Hokies also achieved only their second winning conference record in 2009.